ottogiron/ferrariworker/README.md

 ## Development

-### Stream Adapters
+### Processor Adapters
-An adapter is an interface that defines the functionallity for streaming jobs from any source.
+An adapter is an interface that defines the functionallity for processing jobs from any source.

 ```
-//Adapter defines an stream source
+//Adapter defines an processor source
 type Adapter interface {
 	Open() error
 	Close() error
-	StreamMessages(chan<- *Message) error
+	Messages(chan<- *Message) error
 	ResultHandler(jobResult *JobResult, message *Message) error
 }
 ```

-#### Stream Factory
+#### Processor Factory
-An stream factory is interface which defines a "New" method that the ferrari core will use to create an instance of an specific adapter.
+An processor factory is interface which defines a "New" method that the ferrari core will use to create an instance of an specific adapter.
 "New" receives   a "Config" object which contains all the configuration values provided by the user.

 ```